ajgroh/ML-Group-33/index.md

 ### Results

-Both Logistic Regression with PCA and Logistic Regression without PCA have variable accuracies between 0.667 and 0.91667 for our model, whereas Linear Regression without PCA has a bit lower worse-case of 0.625, and the same best-case of 0.91667.
+Logistic Regression without PCA has decently stable accuracies between 0.857 and 0.887 for our model.
+Logistic Regression with PCA has a slightly lower accuracy in both cases: 0.792 worst case and 0.863 best case.
+The neural network trained on the reduced dimmension dataset has a best case accuracy of 0.815 and a worst case accuracy of 0.765 on the test set.
 The reason the accuracies vary is because we do not have static training and testing data sets.
 We randomize which part of our dataset is testing and which part is training each time we run the algorithm, which helps us see how robust our model is and if we are overfitting.

 <p align="center">
   Best-Case Logistic Regression with PCA: